-Every time you pull out of your driveway and into Mesa traffic, you put your life in the hands of your vehicle’s braking system.
+Every time you pull out of your driveway and into Phoenix metro traffic, you put your life in the hands of your vehicle’s braking system.
 The ability to slow down and stop your car is critical for keeping you and your passengers safe.

 - Squealing, scraping, or clattering sounds

 - A vibrating sensation in the brake pedal or steering wheel when the brake is applied